predespar/restakingProtocol/README.md

 - EIP-165 (`supportsInterface`) supported.
 - Users can attempt instant withdrawal with `tryWithdraw`; if not possible, an NFT is minted and the user waits in the queue.
 - `isClaimReady(id)` returns both readiness and claim status for a withdrawal ticket.
-- Emits `QueueVaultState` after each queue processing, including queue size, free liquidity, surplus, and `totalEthReleased`.
+- Emits `QueueAdvanced` after each queue processing, including queue top and pending amount.
+- Provides average processing time, request size, and daily payout statistics.

-### 4. RestakingOracle
+### 4. RstEthOracle (RestakingOracle)
-- Keeper contract that updates the wrstETH/ETH rate and releases liquidity for the queue.
+- Keeper contract that updates the wrstETH/ETH rate and resets daily counters.
 - Two-step ownership transfer (`Ownable2StepUpgradeable`).
 - `KEEPER_ROLE` rotation is two-step (propose/accept).
 - All calls are strictly role-restricted.
-- Emits `NewRatePushed` on each report.
+- Emits `NewWrstEthRatePushed` on each report.

 ## Security & Optimization